Career & Finances | Hospitals | Leadership

 Nurse Manager/Supervisor

-From playing an active role in the development of both recruitment and retention programs to overseeing and critiquing care delivery processes from providers, nurse managers (or supervisors) are an essential role in the healthcare environment.
+From playing an active role in the development recruitment and retention programs to overseeing and critiquing care delivery processes from providers, nurse managers (or supervisors) are an essential role in the healthcare environment.

 Nurse managers and supervisors wear many hats and serve as a liaison to the nursing staff and administrators.
-Additionally, those in this role can also continue to provide hands-on care to patients, especially when staffing rates are low and help is needed.
+However, those in this role can also continue to provide hands-on care to patients, especially when staffing rates are low and help is needed.

-Of course, a BSN degree with an RN licensure is required for this role, however, earning a Master of Science in Nursing (MSN) or a Master of Health Administration (MHA) is highly encouraged for anyone interested in applying for the position.
+Of course, a BSN degree with an RN licensure is required for this role.
+However, earning a Master of Science in Nursing (MSN) or a Master of Health Administration (MHA) is highly encouraged for anyone interested in applying for the position.

 nurse administrators